Claire Bidwell Smith: Early life and education

 Claire Bidwell Smith's parents were diagnosed with cancer within months of each other when she was fourteen.
 Her mother died when she was eighteen and her father when she was twenty-five.
 Smith speaks often about how the experiences of their illnesses and subsequent deaths inform the work she does today.
-She is a graduate of The New School in New York, NY and received a master's in clinical psychology from Antioch University in Los Angeles, CA.
+She is a graduate of The New School in New York City, and received a master's in clinical psychology from Antioch University in Los Angeles, California.

 Writing

 Smith's first book, The Rules of Inheritance (Penguin, 2012), is a memoir about losing both of her parents to cancer as a young adult.
 It was published 2012 and has since been published in 19 countries.
 It was chosen as a Barnes & Noble Discover Pick in 2012 and nominated for a Books for a Better Life award in 2013.The Rules of Inheritance is currently being adapted for film.

 Her second book, After This: When Life is Over, Where to We Go?
 (Penguin, 2015), explores the afterlife.
 In this book, Smith draws on her personal loss and her background as a bereavement counselor.
 She was featured in the Los Angeles Times discussing her work in After This in 2015.

 Smith's book is Anxiety: The Missing Stage of Grief (Hachette Books, 2018) explores the connection between grief and anxiety and offers strategies for healing after the loss of a loved one.
 Her work in this book received attention from The New York Times.
 Smith released further guidance for navigating grief and anxiety in the workbook Anxious Grief: A Clinician’s Guide to Supporting Grieving Clients Experiencing Anxiety, Panic, and Fear (PESI Publishing, Inc., 2023) in November 2023.

 In Smith's most recent book, Conscious Grieving: A Transformative Approach to Healing from Loss (Workman, 2024), she offers a new framework for each stage of grief: Entering, Engaging, Surrendering, and Transforming.
-In this book, Claire combines her deeply personal experience of loss with her long career spent working with thousands of people to introduce a new approach to grief, one that promotes hope and even transformation.
+In this book, Smith combines her personal experience of loss with her long career spent working with thousands of people to introduce a new approach to grief.